 - Texas Toast (if you are gluten free, read ahead.
 I talk about my gluten free bread of choice when making this recipe.

 Let’s go ahead and address the elephant in the room.
 Yes – you can very easily make a gluten free version of this French Toast recipe.
 All you have to do is switch out regular Texas Toast bread with a gluten free loaf of bread.
 Now that all my gluten free followers are smiling, let’s talk about bread types and brands.

 I love using Texas Toast when making this recipe.
 My favorite brand of bread to use is Wonder Texas Toast.
-I also really like using Nature’s Own Perfectly Crafted White Bread.
-Both are available at your local grocery store and both brands cut their bread into thick slices, which is a MUST in my book for French Toast.
+You can find this at your local grocery store.
+Texas toast is cut into thick slices, which is a MUST in my book for French Toast.
 You can use other types of bread though it you want.
 I know some people like to use sourdough bread when making this recipe.

 As for making a gluten free version of this recipe, I love using Rudis Gluten Free Bread.
 It can be found both in the freezer section as well as in the bread aisle at your local grocery.
 Rudis has 2 separate recipes for their gluten free bread.
 One needs to be frozen and the other can stay on your shelf.
 You can check out the differences and details here.

 I can tell you this…when I made a gluten free batch for myself, neither my kids nor my husband could tell the difference between my gluten free batch and my traditional batch.
 If they really stare at my batch they see that the slices of the gluten free bread is not cut as thick, but most of the time they don’t take the time to notice.
 They are so eager to eat it they could care less how thick the bread is.

 The Origin of French Toast